mobizt/FirebaseJson/README.md

 ## Dependencies

-This library required **ESP8266 Core SDK version 2.4.0 and above or ESP32 Core SDK version 1.0.2 and above**.
+For ESP8266 and ESP32, the library requires **ESP8266 Core SDK version 2.4.0 and above or ESP32 Core SDK version 1.0.2 and above**.

 For Arduino IDE, ESP8266/ESP32 Core SDK can be installed through **Boards Manager**.